jessevig/bertviz/README.md

 * The neuron view only supports the custom BERT, GPT-2, and RoBERTa models included with the tool.
 This view needs access to the query and key vectors, which required modifying the model code (see `transformers_neuron_view directory`), which has only been done for these three models.
 Also, only one neuron view may be included per notebook.
-* The visualization doesn't currently support sequence-to-sequence models out of the box.
 ### Attention as "explanation"
 Visualizing attention weights illuminates a particular mechanism within the model architecture but does not necessarily provide a direct *explanation* for model predictions.
 See [[1](https://arxiv.org/pdf/1909.11218.pdf)], [[2](https://arxiv.org/abs/1902.10186)], [[3](https://arxiv.org/pdf/1908.04626.pdf)].